-Explore a solution to a different Java challenge every month, and compare the results with other programming languages, in the Code Clinic series.
+Explore solutions to common Java programming challenges, and compare the results with other programming languages, in the Code Clinic series.

 Learn how to build your own simple JavaBeans and get programming tips for developing enterprise-level applications that are scalable, cross-compatible, and less demanding of server resources.

 Get started creating basic servlets and Facelets and building simple data-management applications with Java EE.